 Our lead product candidate, AV-101, is an orally available small molecule prodrug in Phase 2 clinical development for Major Depressive Disorder ("MDD").
 AV-101's mechanism of action ("MOA"), as an N-methyl-D-aspartate receptor ("NMDAR") antagonist binding selectively at the glycine-binding ("GlyB") co-agonist site of the NMDAR, is fundamentally different from all antidepressants currently approved by the U.S. Food and Drug Administration ("FDA").
 In four preclinical studies utilizing well-validated animal models of depression, AV-101 was shown to induce fast-acting, dose-dependent, persistent and statistically significant antidepressant-like responses, following a single treatment, which was equivalent to responses seen with a control single sub-anesthetic dose of ketamine (sometimes used by clinicians off-label to treat MDD and suicidal behavior).
-In the same studies, fluoxetine (Prozac) did not induce rapid onset antidepressant-like responses.
-Preclinical studies also support the hypothesis that AV-101 has potential to treat several additional CNS disorders, including chronic neuropathic pain, epilepsy and neurodegenerative diseases, such as Parkinson's disease and Huntington's disease where modulation of the NMDAR may have therapeutic benefit.
+In the same studies, fluxetine (Prozac) did not induce rapid onset antidepressant-like responses.
+Preclinical studies and ported by the NMDAR may have therapeutic benefit.